Curzio Malaparte

 During the 1920s, Malaparte was one of the intellectuals who supported the rise of Italian fascism and Benito Mussolini, through the magazine 900.
 Despite this, Malaparte had a complex relationship with the National Fascist Party and was stripped of membership in 1933 for his independent streak.
 Arrested numerous times, he had Casa Malaparte created in Capri where he lived under house arrest.
 After the Second World War, he became a filmmaker and moved closer to both Togliatti's Italian Communist Party and the Catholic Church (though once a staunch atheist), reputedly becoming a member of both before his death.

 Biography

 Background

-Born in Prato, Tuscany, Malaparte was a son of a German father, Erwin Suckert, a textile-manufacturing executive, and his Lombard wife, née Evelina Perelli.
+Born Kurt Erich Suckert in Prato, Tuscany, Malaparte was a son of a German father, Erwin Suckert, a textile-manufacturing executive, and his Lombard wife, née Evelina Perelli.
 He was educated at Collegio Cicognini in Prato and at La Sapienza University of Rome.
 In 1918 he started his career as a journalist.
-Malaparte fought in World War I, earning a captaincy in the Fifth Alpine Regiment and several decorations for valor.
+Malaparte fought in the First World War, earning a captaincy in the Fifth Alpine Regiment and several decorations for valor.

-His chosen surname Malaparte, which he used from 1925, means "evil/wrong side" and is a play on Napoleon's family name "Bonaparte" which means, in Italian, "good side".
+His chosen surname Malaparte, which he used from 1925 onward, means "evil/wrong side" and is a play on Napoleon's family name "Bonaparte" which means, in Italian, "good side".